coderefinery/reproducible-research/_episodes/02-reproducible-workflow.md

 - Run make (executes the first rule by default) in the cloned directory and see if the results are generated

 To summarize:
-   - In Makefile, we explicitly define the dependencies of different files needed for executing the workflow
+   - In `Makefile`, we explicitly define the dependencies of different files needed for executing the workflow
-   - Makefile itself can act as a documentation for data generation
+   - `Makefile` itself can act as a documentation for data generation
    - With a single command we can always generate the results

 #### See if we can reproduce the results
 - Delete the content in results folder
-- Run make and see if we can generate results
+- Run `make` and see if we can generate results
 - Note: if we have raw data and code, we should be able to regenerate results with a single command